bosssarawongsuth/generalassembly_project2/README.md

 Evidently, despite the fact that it scored worse on training data RMSE than Model 2 and 3, it performed the best on unseen data, both from cross valudation and on Kaggle.
 The reduction in performance for the training and cross val/Kaggle does indicate an overfit - high variance.
 It is acceptable (from ~21000 for training to ~25000 cross val/Kaggle).
 The bias is also the lowest amongst the models on unseen data.

+#### Limitations
+Although Model 4 can be used to predict sale price satisfactorily with error of +/-25000 on average, it should be noted that there are many other factors that can influence the sale price of properties.
+The current model uses features directly related to the houses themselves such as overall quality, size, shape and more.
+It does not use features such as the unemployment rate, inflation rate and the state of the economy to take into account the house prices.
+These additional features no doubt has an impact on how much houses are sold for.
+Future models could take into account these factors which may help improve the quality of the predictions.

 ### Conclusion